isomerpages/nea-cgs/index.md

       size: sm
       backgroundColor: gray
       alignment: right
-  - infobar:
-      title: This is About Clean & Green Singapore (CGS)
-      subtitle: Subtitle
-      description: About a sentence worth of description here
-      button: Button text
-      url: /faq/
   - textcards:
       title: This is About Clean & Green Singapore (CGS)
       id: textcards
-      description: >+
-        Clean and Green Singapore (CGS) aims to inspire Singaporeans to care for and protect our environment by adopting a clean, green and sustainable lifestyle.
+      description: Clean and Green Singapore (CGS) aims to inspire Singaporeans to care for and protect our environment by adopting a clean, green and sustainable lifestyle.
       cards:
         - title: About Us
           description: ""